Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{D}{eep} Neural Networks (DNNs) have become powerful tools for solving complex real-world learning problems, such as image classification \cite{he2016deep}, face recognition \cite{wang2018cosface}, and natural language processing \cite{sarikaya2014application}.
 However, Szegedy et al. \cite{szegedy2013intriguing} demonstrate that DNNs are vulnerable to adversarial attacks with imperceptible adversarial perturbations on input, which causes wrong predictions of DNNs.
-To defend against adversarial attacks, adversarial training is proposed and has shown its effectiveness in obtaining adversarial robust DNNs \cite{wang2019improving,croce2020reliable,madry2017towards}.
-While improving the robustness of DNNs, a negative impact exists on the model's accuracy on clean samples.
-Some methods \cite{zhang2019theoretically,pang2022robustness} are proposed to alleviate the trade-off between accuracy and robustness.
-However, this phenomenon still exists and needs to be further explored.
+To defend against adversarial attacks, Adversarial Training is proposed and has shown its effectiveness in obtaining adversarial robust DNNs \cite{wang2019improving,croce2020reliable,madry2017towards}.
+While improving the robustness of DNNs, a negative impact exists on the model's accuracy on clean samples. {Some methods are proposed to alleviate the trade-off between accuracy and robustness from different perspectives, e.g., optimization \cite{zhang2019theoretically,wang2019improving,pang2022robustness,yang2020closer,zhang2020geometry} and extra data \cite{alayrac2019labels,carmon2019unlabeled,hendrycks2019using}. } However, this phenomenon still exists and needs to be further explored.